twistedelectrons/TherapSID/README.md

 ## ASID support - remix sid tunes however you like

-This Fork contains ASID Enhancements which is based on the original firmware of Alex Smith and the ASID Support of Thomas Jansson:
+This fork contains ASID enhancements which is based on the original firmware of Alex Smith and the ASID support of Thomas Jansson:

 ![ASID Quick Guide - Page 1](https://github.com/rio-rattenrudel/TherapSID/blob/asid-enhancements/doc/asid_quick_guide_01.png)